 * Produced by Artists Exchange, Cranston, Rhode Island, August 2016.

-* Scheduled to be produced by Silver Spring Stage, Silver Spring, Maryland, August 2017.
+* Produced by Silver Spring Stage, Silver Spring, Maryland, August 2017.

 THE DEATH OF YORICK